-No, the Elections Office and Old Marlow are only Early Voting locations.
-You must go to your precinct on Election Day.
+The Elections Office is the only Early Voting location.
+If you do not early vote, you must go to your precinct on Election Day.
 If you do not know where to vote visit the My Voter Page.

 No, you must vote in the County that you are registered in.
 Information on how to vote by mail or early in person can be found on our Absentee & Early Voting Pages.

 Yes, if you are temporarily residing out of the county (the ballot must be mailed out of county) or are a elderly or physically disabled voter.
 See out Absentee by Mail Page.

 Please visit our Absentee by Mail page for more information.
 You can also visit the Federal Voting Assistance Program page.

 No. Registering to vote has no direct link to qualifying you for jury duty.
 Jurors are selected through the Department of Drivers Services.
 If you have a drivers license you are qualified to be selected for jury duty.

 We have copies of Composite Ballots on our Sample Ballot page and in our Office.
 But to see your specific ballot go to the My Voter Page.

 You can view a list of your local Representative on our Elected Officials page.
 To view State and Federal Representatives you can go to the Secretary of States Official Directory page.